-So, for things to do in Cartagena, Colombia, I’d recommend all of these for any cruise day in port, whether with Crystal Cruises or Carnival Cruise Line.
+So, for things to do in Cartagena, Colombia, I’d recommend all of these for a cruise day in port, whether with Crystal Cruises or Carnival Cruise Line.

 First stop was the Rafael Nunez House and Museum.
-He was elected president of Colombia in 1880 and again in 1884 and led the creation of a new Constitution for Columbia, which was signed in the office in his home.
+He was elected president of Colombia in 1880 and again in 1884.
+This led to the creation of a new Constitution for Columbia, signed in the office in his home.
 Interesting to see and we only spent about 25 minutes there.

 Back on the bus.
 Next, was shopping time in the historic part of town.
-We entered the old city where we’d have 20 minutes to shop.
+We entered the old city with 20 minutes to shop.
 As the bus lumbered past each colorful archway that housed tourist shops, we were told that we should visit Shop #3, our drop-off and pickup location.
 So who’s cousin owned that shop, I wondered.

 After another short bus ride, we had about 40-minute to walk through the old town…but no time to stop in a cafe or shop at the nice boutiques.
 A few historical points, a few minutes at a Catholic mass and then back on the bus again.

-The rooftop of the Art Lifestyle Hotel, across from San Filipe Fortress (Romancing the Stone was filmed here) was a welcome relief from the tropical heat.
-Up to the 3rd floor rooftop restaurant and terrace for a frothy lemonade and coconut milk drink, a few photos and we were on our way back to the ship, in time for a late lunch.
+The rooftop of the Art Lifestyle Hotel, across from San Filipe Fortress (Romancing the Stone was partly filmed inside the wall) was a welcome relief from the tropical heat.
+Up to the 3rd floor rooftop restaurant and terrace for a frothy lemonade and coconut milk drink, a few photos.
+Soon, we were on our way back to the ship, in time for a late lunch.

 That was it for the four-hour shore excursion.

 We were in port until all aboard at 8:30pm.
-At about 4:30, just before sunset, I walked the short distance from Crystal Serenity to the cruise terminal, past rows and rows of stacked cargo containers and three Colombian Navy ships.
+With time to kill, at about 4:30, just before sunset, I walked the short distance from Crystal Serenity to the cruise terminal, past rows and rows of stacked cargo containers and three Colombian Navy ships.
 The perfect setting for an NCIS Cartagena episode, should the show add another location.

 At the terminal, I followed the signs to the bird sanctuary.
 It was a hilarious cacophony of squawking and screeching by dozens of free-flying, rainbow-colored macaws.
 As I wandered the elevated wooden path, I found two anteaters rolling about in the sand and little monkeys scampering past, looking for fruit.

 There was an evening shore excursion with a capacity of 19 people.
 For $209, a bus transported everyone to the old city for a walking tour after dark.
-A stop for a cocktail on a hotel rooftop capped off with a multi-course Colombian dinner at a restaurant called, Carmen.
+This included a cocktail on a hotel rooftop capped off with a multi-course Colombian dinner at an upscale restaurant called, Carmen.
 Brilliant.
 And I didn’t do it.

 Apparently, this was THE shore excursion not to be missed.
+Who knew?
 Cartagena comes alive at night with vibrant music and colorful lights and everyone outdoors having fun.

-If I’m ever again on a Crystal Cruises Panama Canal cruise with a stop in Cartagena, I will dish out the $209 for the nightlife dinner experience.
+If I’m ever again on a Crystal Cruises Panama Canal cruise with a stop in Cartagena, I will dish out the $209 for any nightlife dinner experience.
 No matter what cruise ship I’m on, if there’s anything that resembles the nightlife tour, I’m buying it.